brendanofallon/SNPSVM/README.md

 		java -Xmx1g -jar snpsvm.jar predict -R reference.fasta -B input.bam -M input.model -V output.vcf

-	Optionally, you can use -L to specify the range of sites you'd like to examine in several ways:
+	Optionally, you can use -L to specify the range of sites you'd like to examine in several ways

 		-L chrX
 	Only call variants on chromosome X